kevinbfry/kevinbfry.github.io/_posts/2025-04-15-bootstrapping-the-lasso.md

   - cross validation
 ---

-This note comes from the following question: You have data $$X, Y$$ and you run a lasso-penalized linear regression of $$Y$$ onto $$X$$, with the lasso parameter tuned by cross-validation (CV).
+This note comes from the following question: You have data $X, Y$ and you run a lasso-penalized linear regression of $Y$ onto $X$, with the lasso parameter tuned by cross-validation (CV).
 The question is how would you estimate the standard error (SE) of the coefficient estimates from this procedure?

 I was asked this question as part of a quant research stats virtual interview.
 I did not have a good answer for this, as it was my understanding that the non-smoothness/selection property of the lasso renders the usual approach of bootstrapping the standard error inapplicable.
 I think all other resampling and subsampling schemes would also not work for similar reasons.